-In total thirteen laboratories signed up for the % cover component of the macroalgae/seagrass element for RT05.
-Twelve laboratories returned data; one laboratory did not supply data or communicate their abstention.
-Of those laboratories that did submit data 17 completed method A, 22 completed method B and 13 completed method C for the macroalgae component.
-For the seagrass component 16 completed method A, 20 completed method B and 11 completed method C. Eleven participants completed all three macroalgae and ten completed all three seagrass methods.
+In total ten laboratories signed up for the % cover component of the macroalgae/seagrass element for RT07.
+All ten laboratories returned data.
+Of those laboratories that did submit data 19 completed method A, 15 completed method B and 26 completed method C for the macroalgae component.
+For the seagrass component 20 completed method A, 13 completed method B and 20 completed method

+C. Fifteen participants completed all three macroalgae and thirteen completed all three seagrass methods.
 The results have been collated and represented in various formats to enable full comparisons between participants and against % cover as calculated by the image analysis.

-Details of each participating laboratory performance were distributed in the macroalgae OMC RT05 Bulletin Report and the seagrass OMC RT05 Bulletin Report, which represent a summary of the results for RT05.
+Details of each participating laboratory performance were distributed in the macroalgae OMC RT07 Bulletin Report and the seagrass OMC RT07 Bulletin Report, which represent a summary of the results for RT07.
 The Bulletin provides 'Pass' and 'Fail' flags to each data set to highlight deviation from sample mean and actual results.
 Values of Z-scores were used to apply the 'Pass' and 'Fail' assessment.